elsayed-lab/CYOA/README.md

     16. Visualization (TODO: Clean up my circos invocation and add it)
         * (cgview): Invoke cgview to visualize a genome.

+# Installation

+* perl Build.PL
+* Build installdeps
+* Build install

+The only likely dependency which causes trouble is Bio::DB::Sam because it looks for a samtools < version 1.0 libbam.a

 # Footnotes

 1. [share/phage_annotation_pipeline.png](share/phage_annotation_pipeline.png)